Gentoo is (per default) always compiling the source. It supports binary packages that can make use of installing deb or rpm packages.

 On of the fundamental concepts of Gentoo is that the packages are not directly installed into the system.
 They are first installed in a temporary location and then copied (merged) file by file to the real system.
 This way Gentoo remembers all the files installed (merged, copied) and knows what to remove when the package gets updated or removed.

-All ebuilds are in the in the portage.
-If an ebuild does not exist it is better to write yourself an ebuild and put it in a portage overlay (your own portage) than use an other method and run into a conflict with different packet managers.
+Ebuilds are in repositories.
+If an ebuild does not exist it is better to create an ebuild and put it in a personal overlay.
+Don't install it manually and run into a conflict with the Gentoo packet management.

 The ebuilds can be grouped in three categories :

-The system ebuilds, emerge -p system shows them.
-The selected profile in /usr/portage/profiles
+The system ebuilds, emerge -p @system shows them.
+The selected profile in /var/db/repos/gentoo/profiles

 defines them, but the profile uses a cascading directory and file structure, therefore it is not as easy as opening a file and look at the system ebuilds.

-The ebuilds you installed manually that are listed in
+The ebuilds installed manually that are listed in

 /var/lib/portage/world

-Ebuilds that depend on the above and got installed automatically.
-To see everything installed: system, world and depending ebuilds do equery list "*" or cd /var/db/pkg/ && ls -dl */* or emerge -pe world.
+Ebuilds depending on the installed ebuilds and get installed automatically.
+To see everything installed (system, world and depending ebuilds): do equery list "*" or cd /var/db/pkg/ && ls -dl */* or emerge -pe world.
 The numbers of ebuild listed should be consistent otherwise something is corrupt in /var/db/pkg

 To get an overview emerge --depclean --pretend.